developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### General UI Configuration - Use Of Clipboard

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to utilize the clipboard on a Zebra Android device to cut, copy, and paste text between applications.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to utilize the clipboard on a Zebra Android device to cut, copy, and paste text between applications.

 ### General UI Configuration - Use of Home Key

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to utilize the Home Key on a Zebra Android device to leave the current context and return to the Home/Launcher screen.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to utilize the Home Key on a Zebra Android device to leave the current context and return to the Home/Launcher screen.

-- If the value ***Off*** is chosen, then the Home key will be ignored and will cause no action if it is pressed.
+- If the value ***Off*** is chosen, then the Home key is ignored and will cause no action if it is pressed.

-- If the value ***On*** is chosen, then the Home key will be honored and will cause device to go to the Home/Launcher screen when if it is pressed.
+- If the value ***On*** is chosen, then the Home key is honored and will cause device to go to the Home/Launcher screen when if it is pressed.

 ### General UI Configuration - Use of Magnification Gestures

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to Use Magnification Gestures.

-- If the value ***Off*** is chosen, then the Magnification Gestures will be ignored and no action will be taken if they are used by the Device User.
+- If the value ***Off*** is chosen, then the Magnification Gestures is ignored and no action is taken if they are used by the Device User.

-- If the value ***On*** is chosen, then the Magnification Gestures will be honored and appropriate action will be taken if they are used by the Device User.
+- If the value ***On*** is chosen, then the Magnification Gestures is honored and appropriate action is taken if they are used by the Device User.

 ### General UI Configuration - Use of Recent Apps Key

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to Use the Recent Apps Key to access recently launched applications.

-- If the value ***Off*** is chosen, then the Recent Apps Key will be ignored, and hence the Device User will not be allowed to access recently launched applications.
+- If the value ***Off*** is chosen, then the Recent Apps Key is ignored, and hence the Device User will not be allowed to access recently launched applications.

-- If the value ***On*** is chosen, then the Recent Apps Key will be honored, and hence the Device User will be allowed to access recently launched applications.
+- If the value ***On*** is chosen, then the Recent Apps Key is honored, and hence the Device User is allowed to access recently launched applications.

 ### General UI Configuration - Use of Split Screen Mode

 This Managed Configuration allows an Administrator using an EMM to configure whether Split Screen Mode is allowed to be used on the device.

-- If the value ***Off*** is chosen, then the use of Split Screen Mode will be blocked on the device.
+- If the value ***Off*** is chosen, then the use of Split Screen Mode is blocked on the device.

-- If the value ***On*** is chosen, then the use of Split Screen Mode will be allowed on the device.
+- If the value ***On*** is chosen, then the use of Split Screen Mode is allowed on the device.

 ### General UI Configuration - User Control of Multi User